 While nobody ever wants to think about the unexpected happening to a child, the unfortunate truth is that illnesses and accidents can – and often do – happen.

 Should this be the case, a child’s family could be faced with a number of unanticipated expenses, such as the cost of a funeral, as well as uninsured medical costs that may occur.
-The proceeds from a life insurance policy can be used to pay some or all of these expenses, which can allow family members to focus on what is important, without the additional financial stress.
+The proceeds from an insurance policy can be used to pay some or all of these expenses, which can allow family members to focus on what is important, without the additional financial stress.

-Children could also benefit by having a permanent life insurance policy that builds up tax-deferred cash value within the policy.
+Children could also benefit by having a permanent insurance policy that builds up tax-deferred cash value within the policy.
 This is because this type of policy can be used for college planning and/or other financial goals in the future.